Skip to main content

 Report to the Cyber Security Centre (CSC) and the Police using our cyber-concerns online reporting form found on our website or by calling 686060.

 Organisations (large and small) should follow their incident plans so that the attack and its consequences can be effectively managed.
-If your organisation does not yet have a plan, please read our Incident Response and Recovery guidance for further details.

 If using a home computer, unless you are comfortable with formatting and re-installing your Operating System, contact a qualified IT repair centre or experienced technician.